 Crypto wallets are an essential tool for buying, trading and selling cryptocurrencies.
 Traders need them to store crypto securely, as well as to protect and validate transaction information.
 Be they hardware or software, also called hot and cold storage, custom crypto wallets offer traders dedicated solutions compared to those from crypto exchanges.

 Read on to learn about the different types of cryptocurrency wallets, how they work, and which one you should pick.

 *Some people searching for crypto wallets are looking for a crypto exchange, which is why we’ve included Public.com in this comparison table.
 If you’re more interested in learning where to buy and sell cryptocurrency, as well as, pros and cons of centralized vs decentralized exchanges, you might consider reading our piece on the Best Crypto Exchanges.

-Our Top Picks for Best Crypto Wallets of 2022
+Our Top Picks for the Best Crypto Wallets of October 2022

-- Ledger Nano X - Best for offline crypto wallet
+- Ledger Nano S Plus - Best Crypto Hardware Wallet

 - Crypto.com - Best deFi wallet